talesa/probmlbib/README.md

     in the year than a previous entry, the new paper (not the most recently published) still goes at the end.

- 2. Find the correct place in `oval.bib` (order is alphabetic by bibref key) and insert your bibentry.
+ 2. Find the correct place in `bibliography.bib` (order is alphabetic by bibref key) and insert your bibentry.

- 3. Verify that the bibfile is still working (e.g. run the `checkbib.sh` script or compile your LaTeX document) and commit the change.
+ 3. Verify that the bibfile is still working (e.g. compile your LaTeX document) and commit the change.

 ## Style Guidelines:

   1. The author field must be in the form `{Surname1, FirstName1 and Surname2, FirstName2 and Surname3, FirstName3}`
-  2. For the conferences, journals etc., use the journal id that links to a string in `shortstrings.bib` or `longstrings.bib` (e.g. `journal = nips` will use the link `@string{nips = "NIPS"}` if you have `\bibliography{shortstrings, oval}` in your tex file, or the link `@string{nips = "Advances in Neural Information Processing Systems"}` if you have `\bibliography{longstrings, oval}`).
-Add new ids if they are not there yet (at the moment there are mostly computer vision venues since it comes from the VGG).
+  2. For the conferences, journals etc., use the journal id that links to a string in `shortstrings.bib` or `longstrings.bib` (e.g. `journal = nips` will use the link `@string{nips = "NIPS"}` if you have `\bibliography{shortstrings, bibliography}` in your tex file, or the link `@string{nips = "Advances in Neural Information Processing Systems"}` if you have `\bibliography{longstrings, bibliography}`).
+Add new ids if they are not there yet.

   3. Do not use tabs.